seamusdemora/seamusdemora.github.io/MacStuff.md

 ```

 As a further precaution (*who knows how far Apple will pursue their pathological file reversion policies?*), you can always save backup copies to a thumb drive - or perhaps a NAS device that can be disconnected when performing an upgrade.

+**Note 1:** Which of course means that we - as individuals - have been completely displaced as root/Admin on the machines that we bought and paid for!
+Even as a root/Admin user in macOS it is "impossible" to delete a file when its `simmutable` flag is set; the `simmutable` flag must be un-set before the file can be deleted.

 [↑](#table-of-contents)